Why make this change now?

 Will both campuses continue to have Out of School Hours Care?

-Yes, Out of Hours School Care will continue at both campuses and in addition students will also have access to intercampus buses at no cost.
+Yes, Out of Hours School Care will continue at both campuses and in addition students will also have access to intercampus buses.

 Will the Reggio Emelia program be implemented in Junior School?